plasne/ADFHDIPIG-pipeline/Monitor/README.md

 10. Click on "Required permissions", delete any existing permissions, add the following permissions, then "Save":

-  * Access directory as the signed in user
-  * Read directory data
-  * Read all groups

-These are the permissions that the customer must consent to in order
+  * View users' basic profile

+This specific right doesn't not require administrative consent, so each individual user can simply consent to use the application.

 ![grants](docs/grants.png)